Tuesday, October 10, 2023

 Oct 8th Nut rehearsal: Inspired casting

-Sunday was the first supporting cast rehearsal for Ballet Embody's production of The Maryland Nutcracker.
+Sunday was the first supporting cast rehearsal for a local company's production of The Maryland Nutcracker.
 Although it uses the traditional Tchaikovsky music, the choreography is non-traditional.
 For example, instead of Drosselmeyer, there is Edgar Allen Poe.

 When we auditioned, we danced a bit to what most people would identify as "Mother Gigogne".
 In previous years this has been a dance performed as a male solo, but now will have supporting cast backing.
 My reaction to the supporting cast choreography for this piece was that it was clearly "girly", but if they wanted me to dance those steps then I was going to do my best.